FemputerCodes/sudoku/README-dev.md

 2. cd back out of you app and run `pygbag sudoku`
    - if you get a certification warning run a Certificates.command `open /Applications/Python\ 3.6/Install\ Certificates.command`
 3. Test the pygame program in your browser `http://localhost:8000/`
-4. Under the build folder, zip the web folder.

 ## References